Elections & Voting

 State General Election - Tuesday, November 8, 2022

-Early/absentee ballots for the November 8, 2022 general election will be automatically mailed to all active registered voters, around October 1, 2022.
-If you do not receive one, contact the Town Clerk's office to request one.
+Early/absentee ballots for the November 8, 2022 general election were automatically mailed by the State to all active registered voters, on September 26, 2022.
+If you have not received one by October 7th, please visit mvp.vermont.gov or contact the Town Clerk's office to request one.

 Effective April 2022, Milton was divided into three voting districts (House Districts) - "Grand Isle Chittenden", "Chittenden-Franklin" and "Chittenden-25".
 The voting districts are essential in State elections as they determine legislative representation.
 We do not use separate districts for local elections (Annual Town Meeting).
 Click on the maps below to help determine which district you belong to.